Buy a Used Car or Motorcycle in Colombia: Where to Look and What to Check

 Showing original language

 When a friend of mine decided to buy a motorcycle in Medellín, the first thing he did was open Facebook Marketplace.
-Three days later, he almost lost four million pesos in a scam: the seller had incomplete paperwork, the engine number didn't match the ownership card, and according to him 'the deal had to be closed that same afternoon.'
+Three days later, he almost lost four million pesos in a scam: the seller had incomplete paperwork, the engine number didn't match the title, and according to him 'the deal had to close that same afternoon'.
 Fortunately, someone warned him in time.

 Buying a used vehicle in Colombia can be an excellent deal.
-The market is broad, prices are competitive compared to new cars, and there are options for all budgets — from a work motorcycle to a family SUV.
-The problem is that it's also full of traps: ill-intentioned sellers, platforms saturated with expired ads, and transfers that get complicated if you don't know the process.
+The market is wide, prices are competitive compared to new cars, and there are options for every budget — from a work motorcycle to a family SUV.
+The problem is that it's also full of traps: sellers with bad intentions, platforms saturated with expired listings, and transfers that get complicated if you don't know the process.

-This guide covers all the essentials: where to search with criteria, what documents to check before paying a single peso, how to understand real market price ranges, and how to handle the transfer without setbacks.
+This guide covers everything essential: where to search with criteria, what documents to review before paying a single peso, how to understand the real price ranges in the market, and how to complete the transfer without complications.

 Private seller or used car dealership?
 What really matters

-Before you start searching, you need to understand the difference between buying from a private individual and doing so at a used car dealership.
-There is no universal answer — it depends on your budget and how much time and knowledge you have to do the due diligence.
+Before you start searching, you need to understand the difference between buying from a private seller and buying from a used car dealership.
+There's no universal answer — it depends on your budget and how much time and knowledge you have to do your due diligence.

 Buying from a private seller

 The main advantage is the price.
-Without intermediaries or commercial margins, vehicles from private individuals are usually between 10% and 20% cheaper than those from a dealership for equivalent conditions.
-The disadvantage is that all the responsibility for verifying the vehicle's condition falls on you.
-Once the transfer is signed, the deal is closed — no warranties, no turning back.
+Without intermediaries or commercial markup, vehicles from private sellers are usually 10% to 20% cheaper than dealerships for equivalent conditions.
+The disadvantage is that all responsibility for verifying the vehicle's condition falls on you.
+Once the transfer is signed, the deal is closed — no warranties, no going back.

 Reliable used car dealerships offer some type of basic mechanical inspection and, in many cases, warranties of 30 to 90 days on specific parts.
 Some facilitate financing through banks or cooperatives.
-The price is higher, and you have to read the fine print carefully — many 'warranties' have so many exclusions that they are practically useless.
-Even so, if it's your first car and you don't have someone trustworthy to help you with the mechanical inspection, a serious dealership reduces the risk.
+The price is higher, and you need to read the fine print carefully — many 'warranties' have so many exclusions that they're practically useless.
+Still, if it's your first car and you don't have someone you trust to help with the mechanical inspection, a reputable dealership reduces the risk.

-In Bogotá (Autopista Norte and Chapinero areas), Medellín (La Minorista, El Centro), and Cali, there are sectors with a high concentration of resellers.
-They are useful for comparing prices in one place, but they are also the favorite terrain of intermediaries who inflate margins without adding value.
-Use them to orient yourself on prices, not necessarily to buy.
+In Bogotá (Autopista Norte and Chapinero area), Medellín (La Minorista, El Centro) and Cali there are sectors with high concentration of resellers.
+They're useful for comparing prices in one place, but they're also the favorite terrain of intermediaries who inflate margins without adding value.
+Use them to get oriented on prices, not necessarily to buy.

-Where to look for used cars and motorcycles in Colombia
+Where to search for used cars and motorcycles in Colombia

 The first step — before talking to any seller — is to research the market online to understand what prices are reasonable.
-This prevents you from being offered something 'at price' when it is actually overvalued.
+This prevents you from being offered something 'at a good price' when it's actually overvalued.

 TuCarro.com

-TuCarro is the largest vehicle classifieds portal in Colombia.
-It has a large database, filters by city, brand, year, and price, and is constantly updated.
-The downside: most ads come from dealerships and resellers, so prices tend to be higher than the private market.
+TuCarro is Colombia's largest vehicle classified ads portal.
+It has a large database, filters by city, brand, year and price, and is constantly updated.
+The downside: most listings come from dealerships and resellers, so prices tend to be higher than the private seller market.
 Use it mainly as a price reference.

 MercadoLibre Autos

-MercadoLibre mixes private individuals and professional sellers.
+MercadoLibre mixes private sellers and professional vendors.
 It offers more buyer protection than a Facebook group, but sellers pay for advertising, which can inflate prices.
-For small motorcycles and low-displacement vehicles, there is plenty of supply and interesting options.
+For small motorcycles and low-displacement vehicles there's quite a bit of supply and interesting options.

 Facebook Marketplace and WhatsApp groups

-Here is the largest number of offers from private individuals — and also the largest number of scams.
-Groups like 'Carros Usados Medellín' or 'Motos Colombia' can have good deals, but there are also plenty of sellers with incomplete paperwork or vehicles with legal problems.
+Here you'll find the largest amount of private offers — and also the largest amount of scams.
+Groups like 'Carros Usados Medellín' or 'Motos Colombia' can have good deals, but sellers with incomplete paperwork or vehicles with legal problems abound.
 Immediate red flags: price well below market, blurry photos, artificial urgency ('I need to sell it today'), and sellers who don't want to show the vehicle in person.

 Colombia Move — the free and bilingual alternative

-For those who want to reach both Colombian buyers and resident foreigners, colombiamove.com offers free ads, organized by category, in Spanish and English.
-Vehicle categories include cars, motorcycles, trucks, SUVs, and bicycles.
-No commissions, no visibility fees, and the possibility of contacting the seller directly.
+For those who want to reach both Colombian buyers and foreign residents, colombiamove.com offers free listings, organized by category, in Spanish and English.
+Vehicle categories include cars, motorcycles, trucks, SUVs and bicycles.
+No commissions, no visibility fees, and the ability to contact the seller directly.

 🇨🇴 Search and post vehicles for free in Colombia

-See cars → See motorcycles →Price ranges by vehicle type in Colombia
+View cars → View motorcycles →Price ranges by vehicle type in Colombia

 These are indicative ranges for the used market in 2026.
-Prices vary according to year, mileage, city, and general condition of the vehicle:
+Prices vary depending on year, mileage, city and general condition of the vehicle:

-Basic rule: if a vehicle is more than 20% below the average market price for that model and year, there is always a reason.
-The question is whether that reason is mechanical, legal, or simply a good deal — and that must be found out before paying.
+Basic rule: if a vehicle is more than 20% below the average market price for that model and year, there's always a reason.
+The question is whether that reason is mechanical, legal, or simply a good deal — and you need to find that out before paying.

-This is where many buyers mess up: they fall in love with the vehicle, let their guard down, and sign without checking the essentials.
+This is where many buyers mess up: they fall in love with the vehicle, lower their guard, and sign without checking the essentials.
 These are the non-negotiable points.

-Ownership card: must be in the seller's name.
-If the name does not match the ID of the person selling to you, ask for a clear explanation.
-Current SOAT: the Compulsory Traffic Accident Insurance is mandatory for driving.
-If it is expired, the seller should deduct it from the price or renew it before the deal.
-Mechanical-technical inspection (RTM): verify that the sticker matches the plates and that it is not expired.
-Road tax clearance: in some municipalities, it is a requirement for the transfer.
-Ask for the receipt.
+Title: must be in the seller's name.
+If the name doesn't match the ID of the person selling it to you, ask for a clear explanation.
+Current SOAT: the Mandatory Traffic Accident Insurance is required to drive.
+If it's expired, the seller should discount it from the price or renew it before the deal.
+Technical-mechanical inspection (RTM): verify that the sticker matches the plates and that it's not expired.
+Tax clearance certificate: in some municipalities it's a requirement for the transfer.
+Ask for proof.

 Independent mechanical inspection

 Never buy a car or motorcycle without having a trusted mechanic inspect it.
-The cost of an inspection is between $50.000 and $150.000 COP — a tiny fraction compared to what a bad engine or a damaged transmission can cost.
-Critical points: brakes, suspension, engine (noises, smoke, knocks), gearbox, and the condition of tires and wheels.
+The cost of an inspection is between $50,000 and $150,000 COP — a minimal fraction compared to what a poorly maintained engine or damaged transmission can cost.
+Critical points: brakes, suspension, engine (noises, smoke, knocks), transmission and condition of tires and pneumatics.

 Verification in the RUNT

-The National Unified Traffic Registry (runt.gov.co) allows you to check the history of any vehicle by license plate: whether it is reported as stolen, has pending fines, was declared a total loss, or has liens or seizures.
-The search is free and takes less than a minute.
-If the seller refuses to let you perform this verification or makes excuses, it is an immediate red flag.
+The National Traffic Registry (runt.gov.co) allows you to check the history of any vehicle by license plate: if it's reported as stolen, if it has pending fines, if it was declared a total loss, or if it has liens or seizures.
+The consultation is free and takes less than a minute.
+If the seller refuses to let you do this verification or makes excuses, it's an immediate red flag.

 The transfer: how to register the vehicle in your name

 The transfer is the legal process that registers the change of owner in the RUNT.
-There are two main ways:
+There are two main routes:

-At a notary's office — the most common option for cars.
-Buyer and seller go with original cédulas, ownership card, and a sales contract (it can be a standard format).
-The notary cost varies according to the declared value of the vehicle, but generally ranges between $200.000 and $600.000 COP, plus transit fees ($80.000–$120.000 COP additional).
+At a notary — the most common option for cars.
+Buyer and seller go with original IDs, property card and a purchase agreement (can be a standard format).
+The cost at the notary varies depending on the declared value of the vehicle, but generally ranges between $200,000 and $600,000 COP, plus traffic rights ($80,000–$120,000 COP additional).
 The timeframe for the RUNT to reflect the change is 3 to 5 business days.

-At the transit authority — for motorcycles, in many municipalities it is enough to go directly to the Transit Office with the vehicle documents and ID cards.
-It is faster and can be more economical.
+At the traffic authority — for motorcycles, in many municipalities it's enough to go directly to the Traffic Department with the vehicle documents and IDs.
+It's faster and can be more economical.

-A detail that many people overlook: if the vehicle has a lien (it was bought on credit and the bank still appears as a creditor in the RUNT), the transfer cannot be completed until that lien is formally canceled.
+A detail that many people ignore: if the vehicle has a lien (it was purchased on credit and the bank still appears as a creditor in the RUNT), the transfer cannot be done until that lien is formally paid off.
 Check the status of liens in the RUNT before closing any deal.

-Price well below the market without a reasonable explanation — a 2019 Spark at ten million when the market is at twenty-five is not a bargain, it's a red flag.
-A seller who does not allow a mechanical inspection or who rushes you — forced urgency is a classic pressure tactic.
-Ownership card with scratches or corrections — it may indicate document alteration.
-Scratched chassis or engine number — driving with an altered VIN is a crime in Colombia.
-Outstanding fines or taxes that the seller wants you to take on — these debts pass to the new owner if they are not cleared.
-A seller who only accepts cash and refuses to sign a sales contract — without that document, you have no legal backing for anything.
+Price well below market without reasonable explanation — a 2019 Spark at ten million when the market is at twenty-five is not a bargain, it's a red flag.
+Seller who doesn't allow mechanical inspection or who rushes you — forced urgency is a classic pressure tactic.
+Property card with scratches or corrections — may indicate document alteration.
+Chassis or engine number scratched — driving with an altered VIN is a crime in Colombia.
+Pending fines or taxes that the seller wants you to assume — these debts pass to the new owner if not clarified.
+Seller who only accepts cash and refuses to sign a purchase agreement — without that document you have no legal backing for anything.

-❓ How much does a car title transfer cost in Colombia?
+❓ How much does a car transfer cost in Colombia?

 ❓ Can foreigners buy cars in Colombia?

 Yes.
-Foreigners with a cédula de extranjería can buy vehicles and register them in their name in the RUNT without any problem.
-It is even possible with a passport in most notarías, although some prefer the Colombian identity document.
+Foreigners with a foreigner ID can buy vehicles and register them in their name in the RUNT without any problem.
+Even with a passport it's possible in most notaries, although some prefer the Colombian ID document.
 The process is the same as for any Colombian.

 ❓ How do I know if a car is reported as stolen?

-Go to runt.gov.co, look for the license plate search option, and enter the license plates of the vehicle they want to sell you.
-The system tells you if there is a theft report, fines, liens, or if it was declared a total loss.
-The search is completely free.
+Go to runt.gov.co, look for the license plate consultation option, and enter the plates of the vehicle they want to sell you.
+The system tells you if there's a theft report, fines, liens or if it was declared a total loss.
+The consultation is completely free.

 ❓ How much does the technical-mechanical inspection cost in Colombia?

 The RTM costs between $60,000 and $100,000 COP for motorcycles and between $100,000 and $160,000 COP for cars, depending on the Automotive Diagnostic Center (CDA) and the city.
-It is valid for one or two years depending on the age and type of vehicle.
-CDAs are authorized by local transit secretariats — look for the one closest to where the vehicle is located.
+Its validity is one or two years depending on the age and type of vehicle.
+CDAs are authorized by local traffic departments — find the closest one to where the vehicle is located.

 ❓ Where can I post my used car or motorcycle for free in Colombia?

-You can post on TuCarro.com, MercadoLibre Autos, Facebook Marketplace, or on colombiamove.com — the latter completely free, with no commissions and with reach in both Spanish and English to reach Colombian buyers and resident foreigners.
-Available categories include cars, motorcycles, trucks, and SUVs.
+You can post on TuCarro.com, MercadoLibre Autos, Facebook Marketplace, or on colombiamove.com — the latter completely free, with no commissions and with reach in both Spanish and English to reach Colombian buyers and foreign residents.
+Available categories include cars, motorcycles, trucks and SUVs.

-Buying a used vehicle in Colombia doesn't have to be a game of Russian roulette.
-With the correct verification in the RUNT, a trusted mechanic for the inspection, and the documents in order, you can make an excellent deal — whether it's a motorcycle to get around the city or a family car to travel across the country.
+Buying a used vehicle in Colombia doesn't have to be a game of chance.
+With proper verification in the RUNT, a trusted mechanic for inspection, and documents in order, you can make an excellent deal — whether it's a motorcycle to get around the city or a family car to travel the country.

-Did you buy or sell a vehicle in Colombia recently?
+Did you recently buy or sell a vehicle in Colombia?
 Tell us how it went in the comments — did you use any of these platforms?
-Did you have any scares during the process?
+Did you have any scares in the process?
 Your experience can help others.
 And if you have something to sell, posting on colombiamove.com is free and takes less than two minutes.

 Comments